Thorium-Sim/thorium-nova/ARCHITECTURE.md

 ### Database

-Thorium Nova uses a filesystem-based database, where the data for each saved flight is stored in its own JSON encoded file.
+Thorium Nova uses a filesystem-based database, where the data for each saved flight or plugin object is stored in its own JSON encoded file.
 When changes are made to the datastore variable created with the `db-fs` package, it automatically knows to persist the changes to the filesystem database.
 It uses a throttle to limit the number of filesystem writes to once every 30 seconds max.